AdMoR/admor.github.io/_posts/2023-06-03-Building a UI for a generative AI app - Part 1.markdown

-#### > A focus on the failure modes :
+#### > A focus on the failure modes : why we need more than 1 image per sentence

+Often SD1.5 models struggle on small details like hands, arms or even ... glasses.

 ![The hand problem]({{site.baseurl}}/assets/img/multiple_arms.png){: width="300"}

-An example of issue of the model : too many arms and glasses
+Here the count is not right